A Solution – The Shorter Version

 Note: Virtually every week now for the past several months has featured some major investigative piece on NPR or other major media with regard to the Basic Income idea.
 I have listed a few of them below.
 There are a lot more.

 My original take was somewhat different from any of the other versions that are extant.
 I started from a critique of the Lockean concept of property, the "mix your labor with the land" concept, which Locke saw as a philosophical justification for property - not a legal prescription, which is where the idea manipulators have taken it in order to justify their own positions.

 If property is seen, not as an absolute individual claim, but rather as a social contract between society in general and an individual or group, reflecting the costs to society of withdrawing property from the commons for personal use, then a radically different outcome is implicit, and one of the secondary implications is that everyone should be getting a share of that collective pie generated from property title fees - not on the basis of "need," but on the basis of equity or justice.
 Not an unlimited share, but a fair one reflecting reality and making basic survival possible.**

-What I call a planetary dividend reflects the fact that value is created from an existing base of physical and intellectual capital, starting from the first monocellular organism - which itself owed the capability of control of resources via a cell wall or membrane to trillions of prior generations of increasingly efficient energy accumulating molecules.
+What I call a planetary dividend reflects the fact that value is created from an existing base of physical and intellectual capital, starting from the first Unicellular organisms - which themselves owed the capability of control of resources via a cell wall or membrane to trillions of prior generations of increasingly efficient energy accumulating molecules.

 There is the portion that a business or individual can claim as its own, based on the value actually added.
 Then there is the equity that we all inherit, which comes into play when whatever agency is entrusted with signing off on property titles ensures that the books balance, that the property owners pay for the costs they impose, as well as providing the highest bid for the title.